Timeline of events since George Floyd's arrest and murder

 Jan.
 20, 2022: A jury is picked in the federal civil rights trial of the other three officers.

 Feb.
-22, 2022: Closing arguments in federal civil rights trial for other three officers.
+22, 2022: Closing arguments are given in that federal civil rights trial.

 Find AP’s full coverage of the death of George Floyd: https://apnews.com/hub/death-of-george-floyd